 While these videos provide pertinent suggestions and legal information, they are not considered legal advice.
 For legal advice, please consider contacting a private attorney who specializes in intellectual property.

 The play buttons below connect you to the videos on the USPTO YouTube channel.
-You can also watch the videos directly from USPTO's servers by viewing the Enhanced Accessibility Version of each video.

 ACCESSIBILITY NOTE: For those viewers requiring closed captioning and audio descriptions, please use the "Enhanced Accessibility Versions" of the videos linked below.